International Students

 Student Employment

 During their time at UChicago, students can find a variety of employment opportunities that support their education without interfering with their studies.
-The majority of student jobs on campus are open to all current students, regardless of their citizenship.
-The Office of International Affairs (OIA) provides forms, requirements and job search advice for international students with F-1 or J-1 status who seek employment in the United States.
+The majority of student jobs on campus are open to all current students, regardless of their citizenship, who are authorized to work in the United States.
+The Office of International Affairs (OIA) provides forms, requirements, and job search advice for international students with F-1 or J-1 status who seek employment in the United States.
 Visit Employment Information for International Students for more information.

 OIA Resources